Skip to main content

 Are Kyleena and Mirena the same?

-Both Kyleena and Mirena are IUDs that contain levonorgestrel.
+Both Kyleena and Mirena are IUDs that contain a hormone called levonorgestrel.
 Kyleena can be used for up to five years to prevent pregnancy.
 Mirena can be used for up to eight years to prevent pregnancy, or up to five years to treat heavy menstrual bleeding.
 The dose of hormones (levonorgestrel) is different.
 Mirena contains a higher amount of hormone than Kyleena.
-Side effects are similar.
+Possible side effects are similar.
 Other hormonal IUDs include Skyla and Liletta.

 Are the Kyleena and Mirena IUDs the same size?

 Kyleena is slightly smaller than Mirena.
-The difference is small, so you can ask your healthcare provider if the size would make a difference in your case.
+The difference is small, so you can ask your healthcare provider if the size would make a difference for you.

 Can I use Kyleena or Mirena while pregnant?